 We all have different tastes, but when it comes to a good chocolate chip cookie, I think we can all agree that there are certain qualities that make them ever so irresistible.

 - Soft.
-Nobody wants a crunchy cookie (they’d be called biscuits otherwise).
-Brown sugar is of paramount importance here, as it contains more moisture and helps the cookies gain that slightly ‘underbaked’ texture.
+Nobody wants crunchy crispy cookies (they’d be called biscuits otherwise).
+Brown sugar is of paramount importance for a chewy cookie, as it contains more moisture and helps the cookies gain that slightly ‘underbaked’ texture.

 - Full of Chocolate.
 Pack those chocolate chips in.
 They will melt in the oven, making the best kind of gooey mess when you eat them.